top of page

 Some primary schools choose to teach sex education (which goes beyond the existing national curriculum for science), and in those instances we recommend you discuss this with the school to understand what they propose to teach and how- this would usually be at the end of Year 6.
 If you continue to have concerns, you have an automatic right to withdraw your child from these lessons.

-Q3: Does the new Relationships Education and RSE curriculum take account of my faith?
+Q3: Does Relationships Education and RSE curriculum take account of my faith?

 A3: The subjects are designed to help children from all backgrounds build positive and safe relationships, and to thrive in modern Britain.